JereKuusela/valheim-dev/publish/README.md

   - Internal change to support Infinity Hammer mod.
   - Changes the command `resetskill` to reset all skills with the `All` argument (to match `raiseskill` behavior).
   - Fixes the `search_id` command.
+  - Fixes the "No weight limit with god mode" setting appearing to work on other players (with mods that allow inspecting other players).
   - Removes the customized `raiseskill` command (vanilla supports now the `All` argument).
   - Removes the setting `Disable tutorials` as obsolete.
   - Removes the support for tool specific keybinds as obsolete.